Claude Code Best Practices: A Developer's Action Guide

 Claude inherits your shell environment, so document your custom tools in CLAUDE.md:

-3. 3.
-Document frequently used tools in your CLAUDE.md
+--helpto see documentation - 3.
+Document frequently used tools in your

 Use MCP (Model Context Protocol)